mosip/documentation/docs/mosip-idp-integration.md

 *	If private key used for client authentication is compromised, new client ID has to be generated and new user consents will be required.
 *	Support will be provided only for the authorization code flow of OIDC since it is the most secure option.

-## Supported Authorize API request parameters:
+## Supported Authorize API request parameters

 1.	cope - profile, email, address, phone
 2.	response_type - code